apache/qpid-broker-j/doc/developer-guide/src/main/markdown/architecture.md

 ### HTTP management

 The Broker's model is exposed as a REST API.
 This allows simple tools such as cURL to be an effective way to both manage and monitor the `Broker`.

 The URI for the REST API is `/api/latest` or `/api/v<version>`.
-Currently the `Broker` supports only a single version of the API.
-It is envisages that in future a mapping layer might maintain support for an older versions, thus allowing a smooth upgrade for those migrating to new Broker versions.
+Currently, the `Broker` supports a current version of the API and couple of preceding versions.
+Though, the support for more older versions can be added, if there will be a need for it.
+It is envisages that future version of management layer will maintain a support for at least one previous version, thus allowing a smooth upgrade for those migrating to new Broker versions.

 The URI is mapped to the object's within the tree.
 The form of the URI is

     /api/latest/<category type>/<name1>/<name2>/.../<namen>

 where the names describe a path to an object starting at the root.
 It is always possible to refer to objects by ids.

   *  POST/PUT - create or update
   *  DELETE - delete an object
   *  GET - get an object or a collection of objects.

 The `Broker` embeds `Jetty` to provide the HTTP management interface. `HttpManagment` configures `Jetty` according to the configuration provided to by the `Port/KeyStore/TrustStore` model objects.

 The embedded server also provides a Web Management Console.
 This is written using the Dojo framework.
 It uses the REST API to interact with the `Broker`.